-APEC Energy Overview 2021 was published in October 2021.
+APEC Energy Overview 2022 was published in September 2022.

-Drafting of APEC Energy Overview 2022 is ongoing and it is expected to be published in July 2022.
+The drafting of APEC Energy Overview 2023 is ongoing and its publication is expected in July 2023.

 C. TOPICAL STUDIES

 Along with the Outlook and the Overview, APERC has been conducting research on topics relevant to energy issues and policies in the APEC region.